dfsp-spirit/anonsurfer/README.md

 # Defacing

-**IMPORTANT: This pipeline will alter the data, e.g., overwrite voxels in brain volumes and change metadata in files.
+**IMPORTANT: This pipeline will alter the data, e.g., overwrite voxel values in brain volumes and change metadata in files.
 You should only run it on a backup copy of your data that you want to export.
 NEVER run this on your original data!
 If something goes wrong, you will have to restart from a fresh copy of the original data.**

 Run the script `run_deface.bash` to use the deface pipeline.